dmbarbour/glas/docs/GlasDesign.md

 ## Modeling Objects (Deferred)

-It is feasible to model objects as a record with fields and methods, plus a little syntactic sugar for method calls (so we don't repeat the object reference).
-However, it is difficult to optimize objects due to potential variability of the methods.
+It is feasible to model objects as a record with fields and methods, plus a little syntactic sugar for method calls.

+However, for performance reasons, I intend to discourage use of first-class functions at runtime for *most* Glas code.
+Thus, a syntactic sugar for objects is contradictory to my goals.

+So far, I have not found a suitable alternative model.

 It can help to separate the methods from the instance, but then we still have variability in a list of objects all having the same 'class'.
 If we fully separate methods from instances, we instead end up very close to ML-style signatures and structures.